 1. Targeting the most favorable prospects for an email campaign using predictive ranking

-- Goal of the model: Increase efficiency by targeting customers who are most likely to respond.
+Goal of the model: Increase efficiency by targeting customers who are most likely to respond.

 For a major newspaper, we were able to determine which of the news sections customers read mattered in terms of subscription behavior.
 Our client could then customize offerings focused on specific subject areas, matching text and visuals to appeal to the right customers.

-- Best practice tip: Measure results to check for campaign effectiveness and to assist in improving the predictive model for future campaigns.
+Best practice tip: Measure results to check for campaign effectiveness and to assist in improving the predictive model for future campaigns.

 2. Improving customer retention with enhanced call center solutions based on behavioral segmentation

-- Goal of the model: Enhance call center profitability by identifying a caller’s behavioral segment and likely reasons for dissatisfaction.
+Goal of the model: Enhance call center profitability by identifying a caller’s behavioral segment and likely reasons for dissatisfaction.
 This allows the business to plan response strategies in advance, such as targeted service opportunities and incentives that help retain and strengthen the customer relationship.

-- How the model works: Along with resolving issues, call centers can increase the value of customers who call inby offering up-sell or cross-sell opportunities.
+How the model works: Along with resolving issues, call centers can increase the value of customers who call in by offering up-sell or cross-sell opportunities.
 But how does a company know in advance what to offer to ensure the most benefit to the customer and the business?
 You can use predictive analytics to make models that predict the cross-sell and retention opportunities based on customer behavior, and then assess offerings in advance for the potential to meet specific customer needs.

 As an example, we worked with a telecom client to build predictive models targeting which customers were likely to call to cancel in the next 28 days, by highlighting specific behaviors for different groups of customers.
 Marketing, sales, and finance staff could then evaluate those behaviors, craft offers to address each situation, and prioritize by customer segment, based on predicted likelihood to respond.
 They then fed this information into the call center, so service reps could make offers that met customer needs and aligned with business objectives.
-Customer responses to the offers were then stored in the data warehouse so the predictive analytics team could use that data to further refine the next cycle of models.
+Customer responses to the offers were then stored in the data warehouse so the predictive models team could use that data to further refine the next cycle of models.

-- Best practice tip: To make best use of this solution, ensure you have effective communication and collaboration between all relevant lines of business across the organization.
+Best practice tip: To make best use of this solution, ensure you have effective communication and collaboration between all relevant lines of business across the organization.
 This helps you build clarity and consistency into the customer experience, and ensure you can deliver on promises made –a key to brand loyalty.

 3. Increasing Sales and Marketing effectiveness with targeted messages based on customer segments

-- How the model works: Many businesses create a range of products to align with different customer constituencies.
+How the model works: Businesses create a range of products to align with different customer constituencies.
 But how does a company choose which product to offer to each person?
 Or which features will best suit specific customers?
-To help answer these questions, we’ve used predictive analytics to segment customers into groups by similar behaviors, and then look at how those behaviors imply different types of customers.
+To help answer these questions, we’ve used predictive models to segment customers into groups by similar behaviors, and then look at how those behaviors imply different types of customers.
 We could then map product and service offerings to each customer segment, and even assign preferred products or messages to specific customers.
 In this way, the models helped the business know how to provide the most relevant offerings to each customer segment.

-- Best practice tip: Build consistent, fluid communication between analytics teams and customer-facing teams to ensure understanding of customer insights is complete, relevant, and timely.
+Best practice tip: Build consistent, fluid communication between analytics teams and customer-facing teams to ensure understanding of customer insights is complete, relevant, and timely.

-Innovating the future of your business strategy
+Back to strategy: innovating the future of your business

-Once you get rolling, you can innovate numerous ways to leverage predictive analytics for more profitable outcomes across your organization: Identify strategies to reduce attrition; target improvements at key touch points to accelerate issue resolution; increase cross-sell rates with sophisticated customer segmentation; boost the value of your Voice of the Customer program.
-Whatever your objectives, predictive modeling can help you transform mountains of customer data into valuable insight that can make a powerful difference for both your customers and your business.
+Once you get rolling, you can innovate numerous ways to leverage predictive models for more profitable outcomes across your organization: Identify strategies to reduce attrition; target improvements at key touch points to accelerate issue resolution; increase cross-sell rates with sophisticated customer segmentation; boost the value of your Voice of the Customer program.
+And you can use AI to tie all these together.